edyarr/Twine_Workshop/CheatSheet_I.md

 <h2 style="text-align: center;">Cheat Sheet Twine</h2>

 In this cheat sheet you will find the code for the basic concepts we will be covering throughout the workshop.
-It is divided in sections, from the most basic (e.g. creating links) to the more advanced operations (e.g. macros or snippets of code to execute actions).
+It is divided in sections, from the most basic (e.g. creating links) to more advanced operations (e.g. macros or snippets of code to execute actions).
 The version of Twine we'll be using is called [Harlowe 3.5](https://twine2.neocities.org/), and you can access the Cookbook or manual using the link provided above.
 This cheat sheet extracts information directly from the Cookbook and contextualizes it for the workshop.

 ## **Basic Level**